-The most effective way to draw out the colour and flavour of saffron is to steep the saffron threads in a little warm water, stock, milk or white wine for about 30 minutes before using.
+The most effective way to draw out the colour and flavour of saffron is to crush the saffron threads with your fingers and steep the saffron threads in a little warm water, stock, milk or white wine for at least an 1 hour before using.

 Soaking the saffron before adding it to your recipe is the best way to ensure that it’s distributed evenly throughout the dish.

 You can usually tell that your saffron has soaked long enough when the liquid gives off a strong sweet, straw like aroma and the liquid has changed to a beer like colour.

 Saffron can also be toasted in a dry pan with other spices , this method is often used in Indian Cuisine.
 When using this method, care is needed to ensure the threads are not over cooked.